Ji-Man Choi Player Props: Pirates vs. Cardinals

-The Pittsburgh Pirates and Ji-Man Choi, who went 0-for-5 last time in action, take on Jake Woodford and the St. Louis Cardinals at Busch Stadium, Friday at 8:15 PM ET.
+After going 0-for-5 in his most recent game, Ji-Man Choi and the Pittsburgh Pirates take on the St. Louis Cardinals (who will hand the ball to Steven Matz) at 2:15 PM ET on Saturday.

-He had a hitless showing in his previous game (0-for-5) against the Cardinals.
+In his previous game he had a hitless showing (0-for-5) against the Cardinals.

 Ji-Man Choi Game Info & Props vs. the Cardinals